 Be prepared to review your Medicare plan options each year to ensure the most economic and complete coverage.

-How do we choose a Medicare Part D or Medicare Advantage plan?
+Question: How do we choose a Medicare Part D or Medicare Advantage plan?

 There is no one "right" way to choose a Medicare Part D or Medicare Advantage plan.
 In general, we simply advise people to choose a Medicare plan that most economically covers their current health and prescription needs.
 The Centers for Medicare and Medicaid Services (1-800-Medicare) suggest that you look at the factors of Coverage,